One of the greatest pleasures of being a writer is the chance to meet with readers who want to talk about the story you invented.

 I think there are life lessons in every circumstance and I wanted to tell a story that was historically correct.
 I was very concerned about reflecting the attitudes of the day, particularly in the impact on women and the underclass.
 I like the idea that readers might learn something new that makes them think about the immigrant experience, whether it be a hundred years ago or in modern times.

 I think it is very humbling to look at all of the difficulties that were borne by our ancestors.
 I have little interest in anyone who might whine about not having the latest cell phone or tablet.
 Freedoms are too easily characterized as entitlements.
 I look back at that time a century ago, and imagine who or what I might have done or been.
 My heart goes out to the unfed children, the women who gave birth with their hair frozen to a wall in an unheated shack, and to all of the men that drove themselves to find any way possible to provide for their families.
-All of those who faced the tremendous challenge of putting down roots in a country where so many people were against them, simple because of a name, a religion, or an ethnic background.
+All of those who faced the tremendous challenge of putting down roots in a country where so many people were against them, simply because of a name, a religion, or an ethnic background.
 I think if I were to have lived in that time I would have thrown all my might behind Nellie McLung and the group of women who saw to it that Manitoba would be the first province in Canada to gain the right for women to vote in 1916.
-Can you imagine we haven’t had the right to vote for a hundred years yet?

 Why did you choose to conclude the book the way you did?
 Did you consider other options?